Get a Library Card

 Students age 13 or older may be eligible to apply for a limited access card without an adult sponsor.
 This is handled on a case-by-case basis.
 Please speak to the Youth Services Manager or Director for more information.

 Whether you read middle-grade, YA, or even adult books, we’ve got you covered!
 We also have a collection of graphic novels and manga, as well as magazines and movies.
 Prefer digital?
-You can also access e-books and digital audiobooks through Overdrive/Libby.
+You can also access e-books and digital audiobooks through Overdrive/Libby or Hoopla.

 Participate in Programs

 We offer various teen and all-ages events throughout the year, like Anime Club, craft programs, and the annual Summer Reading Program.
 Stay tuned to our event calendar for our latest offerings.

 A free math and science tutoring service for Indiana and other students in grades 6-12.
 Tutors are Rose-Hulman Institute of Technology students who major in math, science or engineering.

 Currently with over 12,000 titles, this collection gives students, educators and administrators on-the-go access to popular e-books.
 This robust collection is an easy way for libraries to provide full-text e-books that align with their school’s curricula.
 It includes a selection of classic literary works, important historical documents and general reference materials.

 A student interface designed for use in grades 6 through 8 with a focus on the arts, literature, biography, current events, geography and culture, health, history, math, science and more.

 An interface designed for students in grades 9 through 12 with a focus on the arts, literature, biography, business and careers, current events, geography and culture, health, history, math, science and more.